Mike Coppola (mobster): Biography

+Coppola's parents were Giuseppe and Angelina.

-Coppola was first arrested in 1941 for burglary, then later assault, murder and drug dealing.
+In 1927, Coppola and Joseph Rao were arrested on suspicion of murdering a bootlegging rival named Salvatore Barbera.
+Coppola was arrested in 1941 for burglary, then later assault, murder and drug dealing.
 Coppola entered the ranks of the New York mafiosi with a reputation as a sadistic and violent gunman during Prohibition.
 Following the end of the Castellammarese War gang war in New York, Coppola became a high-ranking member of Charles "Lucky" Luciano's family.
 In 1936, following the conviction of Luciano on prostitution charges and later underboss Vito Genovese's fleeing the country on a murder charge, Coppola was left in charge of the Luciano crime family criminal operations including a monopoly on New York's artichoke supply and Harlem's numbers racket, worth over $1,000,000 a year.
 He controlled Mason Tenders Locals 47 and 13 of the Laborers Union.
 Local 13 secretary-treasurer George Cervone was murdered in 1961 during a bitter struggle for control of the local.
 Shortly thereafter, his brother, Basil Cervone, assumed control, and eventually Basil's sons, Joseph and Basil Jr.

 Despite the former Luciano gunman's rise to power, Coppola's trouble in his personal life became a source of ongoing problems throughout his life.
 Coppola was first married in 1943, to Doris Lehman, a former showgirl.
 Her death was claimed to have been the result of overhearing Coppola's plans to assassinate New York Republican Party political activist Joseph Scottoriggio, who was murdered in 1946, in response to his opposition to Vito Marcantonio.
 Doris Coppola died in March 1948, a day after giving birth, reportedly murdered by her husband to prevent her from testifying against him after she had been charged with perjury (her scheduled testimony had been postponed due to her pregnancy).
 Coppola later remarried, to Ann Drahmann in December 1955.